 Applicant should be encouraged to provide any evidence to demonstrate that the disclosure enables the claimed invention.
 In chemical and biotechnical applications, evidence actually submitted to the FDA to obtain approval for clinical trials may be submitted.
 However, considerations made by the FDA for approving clinical trials are different from those made by the PTO in determining whether a claim is enabled.
 See Scott v.
 Finney, 34 F.3d 1058, 1063, 32 USPQ2d 1115, 1120 (Fed.
 Cir.
 1994) (“Testing for full safety and effectiveness of a prosthetic device is more properly left to the [FDA].”).
 Once that evidence is submitted, it must be weighed with all other evidence according to the standards set forth above so as to reach a determination as to whether the disclosure enables the claimed invention.

 To overcome a prima facie case of lack of enablement, applicant must demonstrate by argument and/or evidence that the disclosure, as filed, would have enabled the claimed invention for one skilled in the art at the time of filing.
 This does not preclude applicant from providing a declaration after the filing date which demonstrates that the claimed invention works.
-However, the examiner should carefully compare the steps, materials, and conditions used in the experiments of the declaration with those disclosed in the application to make sure that they are commensurate in scope; i.e., that the experiments used the guidance in the specification as filed and what was well known to one of skill in the art.
-Such a showing also must be commensurate with the scope of the claimed invention, i.e., must bear a reasonable correlation to the scope of the claimed invention.
+However, the examiner should carefully compare the steps, materials, and conditions used in the experiments of the declaration with those disclosed in the application to make sure that they are commensurate in scope; i.e., that the experiments used the guidance in the specification as filed and what was well known to one of skill in the art at the time of filing.
+Such a showing also must be commensurate with the scope of the claimed invention, i.e., must reasonably enable the full scope of the claimed invention.

-The examiner must then weigh all the evidence before him or her, including the specification and any new evidence supplied by applicant with the evidence and/or sound scientific reasoning previously presented in the rejection and decide whether the claimed invention is enabled.
-The examiner should never make the determination based on personal opinion.
+The examiner must then weigh all the evidence before him or her, including the specification, any new evidence supplied by applicant, and any evidence and scientific reasoning previously presented in the rejection and then decide whether the claimed invention is enabled.
+The examiner should never make this determination based on personal opinion.
 The determination should always be based on the weight of all the evidence.

 Whether the specification would have been enabling as of the filing date involves consideration of the nature of the invention, the state of the prior art, and the level of skill in the art.
 The initial inquiry is into the nature of the invention, i.e., the subject matter to which the claimed invention pertains.
 The nature of the invention becomes the backdrop to determine the state of the art and the level of skill possessed by one skilled in the art.